Nerogar/OneTrainer/README.md

 - **Noise Scheduler Rescaling**: From the paper [Common Diffusion Noise Schedules and Sample Steps are Flawed](https://arxiv.org/abs/2305.08891)
 - **EMA**: Train you own EMA model.
 Optionally keep EMA weights in CPU memory to reduce VRAM usage.
+- **Aspect Ratio Bucketing**: Automatically train on multiple aspect ratios at a time.
+Just select the target resolutions, buckets are created automatically.

 ## Planned Features